It’s up to you to decide whether you want to use alcohol and other drugs — and if so, we’re here to help you and your friends reduce risk.

 Campus-wide student support

 In the event of a medical emergency, you will not face disciplinary consequences for drinking or using other drugs — and neither will the person you’re helping — just because you’re calling for help.
 Read about this policy.

-There are many myths about the safety and impact of using marijuana.
-Many students think that marijuana, or “weed,” is a safe alternative to alcohol or tobacco.
-But marijuana can have a negative impact on your body, your health and your academic success.
+There are many myths about the safety and impact of using cannabis.
+Many students think that cannabis, or “weed,” is a safe alternative to alcohol or tobacco.
+But cannabis can have a negative impact on your body, your health and your academic success.